 Cybersecurity is complex.
-To keep an organization safe, exploring different solutions and mitigating risk is important.
-During Cybersecurity Awareness Month, we share content to aid in understanding and using Enterprise Architecture in security.
+Exploring different solutions and mitigating risk is important to keep an organization safe.
+During Cybersecurity Awareness Month, we share content to aid in understanding and using Enterprise Security Architecture.

 Increasing threats, shifts in legal requirements, and cyberattackers’ improving creativity all take a toll on companies worldwide.
 The cost of faulty security is increasing; IBM’s annual Cost of a Data Breach Report found the average data breach cost reached an all-time high, averaging $4.35 million, and rose by 2.6% in the last year.